 - Keep all required documentation on all trainings completed.

-- Provide consulting and training in the use of NP assessments and all curricula.
+- Provide consulting and training in the use of Nurturing Families™ 2nd Edition.

-- Proficient in NP fidelity, cultural competence, racism, equity and trauma informed care.
+- Proficient in Nurturing Families™ fidelity, cultural competence, racism, equity and trauma informed care.

-- Deliver 5 Facilitator Trainings annually with a maximum 25 participants per training.
+- Deliver 3 Facilitator Trainings annually with a maximum of 25 participants per training.

-- Post at least two open training two weeks in advance.
+- Post at least one open training two weeks in advance on Nurturing Families Center Website.

 - Carry your own professional liability insurance.

-- Complete an annual application and a designated center and keep affiliation contact information updated.
+- Complete an annual application with your designated center and keep affiliation contact information updated on the Nurturing Families Center™ website.
+Report yearly to NFC™.

 - Provide state CEU’s.